Yuncheng-Tu/SUSTech-Course/README.md

 # SUSTech-Course Repository

 Welcome to my SUSTech-Course repository!
 I am currently compiling all the course projects I have completed so far during my undergraduate studies.
 My major is **Microelectronics/IC**, and this repository serves as a portfolio of my academic work, showcasing projects across various IC-related domains.

----

-## Highlights

-### **1. Reports in IEEE Conference Format**
+As a reference, you can find several **Reports in IEEE Conference Format** included in this repository:
-This repository includes several reports written in a formal, IEEE conference-style format.
-These are designed to document key design methodologies and results:
-- **CMOS Analog IC**:
-  - Report on amplifier design, focusing on the development and simulation of CMOS amplifiers using Cadence Virtuoso.
+- **CMOS Analog IC**: Report on amplifier design.
-- **RF & Microwave System** (Graduate-Level):
-  - Report on the design and testing of a 2.4 GHz FMCW Radar system, including component characterization, baseband circuit implementation, and radar data processing.
+- **RF & Microwave System** (Graduate-Level): Report on the design and testing of a 2.4 GHz FMCW Radar system, including component characterization, baseband circuit implementation, and radar data processing.
-- **Digital Signal Processing** (Elective Course):
-  - A collection of detailed lab reports covering topics such as discrete-time systems, FFT, and digital filter design.
+- **Digital Signal Processing** (Elective Course): A collection of detailed lab reports covering topics such as discrete-time systems, FFT, and digital filter design.

+Following is a categorized introduction to the folders included in this repository:

 ---